Le guide ultime de la vente d'une entreprise

 Disadvantages

-• The buyer inherits all liabilities and debts of the business
+• The buyer inherits all liabilities and debts of the company

-Non-competition clauses are essential to protect the buyer after the sale.
-They must be written so as to be reasonable and enforceable, preventing the seller from competing directly with the business being sold for a specified period of time.
+Non-compete clauses are essential to protect the buyer after the sale.
+They must be drafted in a reasonable and enforceable manner, preventing the seller from directly competing with the business being sold for a specified period.

-Non-competition clauses must be precise and limited in time and space.
+Non-compete clauses must be specific and limited in time and space.
 They must clearly specify the prohibited activities and the geographical area concerned.

 Duration and geographic scope

 The duration of the clause must be reasonable, generally between 1 and 3 years.
-The geographic scope must be limited to the region where the business operates to be considered reasonable by the courts.
+The geographical scope must be limited to the region where the company operates to be considered reasonable by the courts.

 Communication and Marketing